theta360developers/photosphere/README.md

 # Photosphere

-The photosphere project combines a Rico Theta S and a raspberry pi with a custom outdoor housing into a rugged 360 (outdoor) time-lapse camera.
+The photosphere project combines a Ricoh Theta S and a raspberry pi with a custom outdoor housing into a rugged 360 (outdoor) time-lapse camera.
 In my application I track changes in leaf development in a North-Eastern US forest.
 You can visit the project website at http://virtualforest.io.
 However, other applications are possible (hints on how to do nighttime images through the USB API are welcome).

 NOTE from community:
    For information on night images using an external LUX meter, see [tlapser](https://github.com/theta360developers/tlapser360)